alex-vt/Word-Export-to-PDF/README.md

 ## Overview

 These scripts enable exporting Word 2013 documents (DOCX and DOC) to PDF from the context menu.
+Up to 15 documents at once.

 ![How to use](https://raw.github.com/oleksiykovtun/Word-Export-to-PDF/master/how-to-use.png)